pupperemeritus/gsoc_blog/projectproposal/index.md

 ## Interest in Open Astronomy

 I've always been interested in astronomy.
 I also delved into astrophotography recently.
 I originally wanted to study astrophysics/astronomy along with computer science as my major and minor but the institutes in my country neither offer such flexibility nor the courses in one institute.
 I have done a few courses on coursera on astronomy such as Data Driven Astronomy and Analyzing The Universe.
 I am passionate about using and propogating open source software, and I feel this is a multi-faceted way of giving back to the community that I like so much.
 I feel my skill set is best suited for OpenAstronomy compared to any other project as I have a decent amount of domain as well as programming and software design knowledge.
 I am always looking to learn more.
 I view research work and work that aids in other's research as a noble pursuit.
-I hope OpenAstronomy will not only be my journey into the world of FOSS but also to research and helps me gain experience for higher studies.
+I hope OpenAstronomy will not only be my journey into the world of FOSS but also to research and it will help me gain experience for higher studies.

 ## My approach